-When you need something that is lightweight, the Kurgo Dog harness is good for everyday.
+When you need something that is lightweight, the Kurgo Dog harness is good for every day.
 The harness has five easy adjustable points on the harness to ensure a comfortable fit for our dog.

-The quick release buttons make it easy to take on and off and saves on the impatience both you and your dogs feel when trying to get a harness secured.
+The quick-release buttons make it easy to take on and off and saves on the impatience both you and your dogs feel when trying to get a harness secured.

 The front of the vest has a D ring that helps with no-pull training and also has a back harness ring for regular walking.

-Although it is not crash tested, the harness comes with a ten inch car seat belt tether that attaches to your car seat belt system.
+Although it is not crash tested, the harness comes with a ten-inch car seat belt tether that attaches to your car seat belt system.
 As we have mentioned before, this can help keep your pet restrained and cut down on the distractions the driver might experience.

 The harness comes in four different colors and five sizes.
 Kurgo products come with a hassle-free lifetime warranty against manufacturer defects.

-Please see video from Kurgo below.
+Please see the video from Kurgo below.

 This Voyager dog harness comes in an astonishing 16 different colors!
 This is another lightweight harness that is made with a soft breathable mesh.
 The mesh will keep the dog cool on hot days and provide a layer of insulation on the cooler mornings.